 where

-In is the rated current of the plug that can be inserted in the socket- outlet part.
+In is the rated current of the plug that can be inserted in the socket outlet part.

 for adaptors with incorporated overcurrent protective device, the test current being the conventional tripping/fusing current of the incorporated overcurrent protective device after 1 h, but not higher than the value calculated in the first bullet.